 Tuesday October 8, 12:00PM – 1:30PM

-Although he grappled with racial discrimination and a learning disability during his school years, Victor Villaseñor went on to become a beloved Chicano literary icon.
-He is the author of Rain of Gold (1991), a bestselling novel about his family’s immigrant journey from Mexico to California during the Mexican Revolution, and the Pulitzer Prize-nominated memoir Burro Genius (2006).
+Although he grappled with racial discrimination and a learning disability during his school years, Victor Villaseñor went on to publish Rain of Gold (1991), a bestselling novel about his family’s immigrant journey from Mexico to California during the Mexican Revolution, and the Pulitzer Prize-nominated memoir Burro Genius (2006).
 In his inspiring campus talks, Villaseñor encourages students to cultivate their own unique genius in the face of life’s challenges.

 Indigenous Peoples' Day: A Brief Overview of California Indian History